Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2018-11-30-Character-Aware_Neural_Language_Models.md

 {% include MathJax.html %}

-This article is just brief summary of [Character-Aware Neural Language Models, Kim et al. AAAI 2016](https://arxiv.org/abs/1508.06615v4) and posting for me to study what the memory network is.
+This article is just brief summary of [Character-Aware Neural Language Models (Kim et al., AAAI 2016)](https://arxiv.org/abs/1508.06615v4) and posting for me to study what the memory network is.

 Their neural network consists of CNN for character-level as input, also high-way network before LSTM and finally LSTM-LM(Language model).